 pdp11: unibus port map( ... modelcode => 70, ... );

 With this, you set the type of the system, and following from that, the type of CPU, MMU and whether or not an FPU will be available.
-The following model codes are available:
+Many codes are used throughout the sources, but some refer to non-Unibus systems or are not complete; the following model codes will produce working systems:

 - 20; 11/20 system, no MMU, no FPU

 - 34; 11/34 system, 18-bit MMU (2-bit ACF),FPU

 - 44; 11/44 system, 22-bit MMU (2-bit ACF),FPU,Unibus map